christianball/fictional_merchandising_store/README.md

 GET   /items
 ```
 #### Update item ####
-Update an item in the store:
+Updates an item in the store:
 ```
 PUT   /items/:id